aryung/serverless-line-login/README.md

 # serverless-line-login

-this is code snippet for line login
+This is used for firebase custom token and line chatbot endpoint(google cloud funciton)